BLCM/bl3hotfixes/README.md

 * **2021-09-15**: Disabling of the Loot Monster Mayhem two-day event (no announcement specifically about it, though it was mentioned in the Monday update).
+* **2021-09-16**: Unannounced hotfix update to disable the Eridium Made Mild and Show Me The Eridium events, and also do the usual weekly Black Market Machine rotation.